 Does sleeping through the night sound like a fairy-tale?
 It doesn’t have to!

 *Disclosure: This post includes affiliate links.
 Meaning that at no additional cost to you, I receive a commission when you make a purchase through my links.
-The proceeds earned fund the giveaways I host in my Facebook groups.
 I am not a medical professional and am not issuing medical advice.

 There was a time when I believed that chronic pain from fibromyalgia, psoriatic arthritis, degenerative disc disease, coccydynia, and abdominal adhesions would never allow me to sleep through the night.

 Unfortunately, I am one of those freaks who either suffers from the worst possible side effects or experiences the complete opposite effect of pharmaceutical medications.
 With that said, you may have guessed that instead of inducing sleepiness, sleeping pills, both prescription and over the counter, kept me wide awake.

 My only hope of sleeping was to take high dosages of opioids and valium.
 This was a dangerous cocktail as I risked overdosing and those pills were also causing more health issues.

 In 2012 I made the decision to stop addressing symptoms with pharmaceutical medications and to start experimenting with natural and alternative methods.
 I am so glad that I did because the results have been phenomenal.

 I went from someone who often couldn’t sleep for more than 20 minutes and felt lucky to get 2-4 hours of sleep per night, to sleeping 7-10 hours every night.

 And here is how I achieved it:

 I began with cannabis, specifically edibles.
 The reason I first chose edibles is that the pain-relieving effect lasts longer than when I smoke or vape marijuana.
 Edibles provided the all-night relief my body desperately needed.